Podcast: Play in new window | Download

 Tamara Strijack is the co-author of Reclaiming Our Students: Why Children Are More Anxious, Aggressive, and Shut-Down than Ever and What We Can Do About It.

-She is also the Academic Dean of the Neufeld Institute, where she develops and delivers courses and workshops to help parents, teachers, and helps professionals make sense of children through developmental science.
+She is also the Academic Dean of the Neufeld Institute, where she develops and delivers courses and workshops to help parents, and teachers, and help professionals make sense of children through developmental science.

 Tamara works as a registered clinical counselor, parent consultant, and education consultant for both school-based and home-based learning.
 She is also a sessional instructor for several universities, where she lectures for both the faculties of education and counseling.